felipeaz/microservices-boilerplate/README.md

 It was built in a Monorepo structure where all the services are part of a big repository, even though they're still running independently.

+## Application Guide
+This project has been automated with Makefile to simplify the configuration and how to run the services.
+To execute the functions bellow, it's required that you CD at the project root folder -> `microservices-boilerplate`.

+### Installation
+The application depends on `Kong API Gateway` to manage the microservices.
+It's important to configure everything before executing the API itself.
+Spoiler: Kong will take care of the service discovery, defining routes and set a JWT
+authentication method.

+To install and configure the app, run `make install`.

+### Running API
+This command will start the API by executing the docker-compose files.
+Make sure you have installed the application before executing the running step.

+To execute the app, run `make run`.

+You can run `make stop` to stop the application and shut down the docker containers.

+### Running Tests
+This command executes all test cases in coverage mode and generates an HTML page with the output.
+The files generated with this command will be at `test/coverage`.

+Run `make tests` to execute all tests.

 ## Dependencies Packages

 ### Tests